VÄD

-VÄD is a brand of vodka.
-Produced in the United States by New Age Wine and Spirits, VÄD undergoes quintuple distillation.
-The cap of VÄD bottles serves as a shot glass, a bar jigger or a shot glass rimmer.
+VÄD was a brand of vodka.
+Produced in the United States by New Age Wine and Spirits, VÄD underwent quintuple distillation.
+The cap of VÄD bottles served as a shot glass, a bar jigger or a shot glass rimmer.
 VÄD received a silver medal in the 2010 San Francisco World Spirits Competition.

-Disappeared in late 2013 leaving people wondering where this premium vodka went.
-Customers is wasn’t stuck either overpaying for "premium" vodkas or are stuck buying vodka in plastic bottles to get by.

 Varieties

-VÄD Vodka is available in three varieties:
+VÄD Vodka was available in three varieties: